Notes on Lymphoid Tissue Disorders

 Nodes involved in primary/metastatic cancer:

-• Submental: squamous cell carcinoma in mouth.
+• Squamous cell carcinoma in mouth.

-• Cervical: Hodgkin's lymphoma.
+• Hodgkin's lymphoma.

-• Left-sided supraclavicular (Virchow's nodes): gastric or pancreatic cancer.
+Left-sided supraclavicular (Virchow's nodes):

-• Right-sided supraclavicular: lung or esophageal cancers; Hodgkin's lymphoma.
+• Lung or esophageal cancers; Hodgkin's lymphoma.

-• Axillary: breast cancer.
+• Breast cancer.

-• Hilar: lung cancer.
+• Lung cancer.

-• Para-aortic: testicular cancer.
+• Testicular cancer.

-• Inguinal: vulvar and penis cancers.
+• Vulvar and penis cancers.

-Types of reactive lymphadenitis:
+Types of Reactive Lymphadenitis:

 Follicular hyperplasia: